Alnwick RFC: Cup competitions

-Alnwick have featured in 11 Northumberland Senior Cup Finals, winning the cup on 4 occasions.
+Alnwick have featured in 12 Northumberland Senior Cup Finals, winning the cup on 5 occasions.

 In the 1983/84 season Alnwick reached the Northumberland Senior Cup final for the fifth time, as in the previous 4 occasions Gosforth were the opponents.
 Gosforth had won the cup every year since 1970/71 season, including four victories over Alnwick in 1972/73, 1977/78, 1879/80 and 1982/83.
 The final took place at the Northumberland County Ground on 18 April 1984.
 Gosforth fielded a side including 3 Internationals, S.Bainbridge, J.Pollock and W.Breakey.
 Alnwick battled to a 6-4 victory over their much fancied opponents, with two penalty goals kicked by Dawson Lillie winning the cup for Alnwick.

 In the 2016/17 season Alnwick reached the Northumberland Senior Cup final.
 They faced local rivals Morpeth in the fixture staged at Novocastrians RFC ground, Sutherland Park.
 Alnwick took a 6-0 lead in to half time, thanks to two long range penalty goals from James Bird.
 Morpeth took the lead in the 2nd half via a converted Try, leading 7-6 with 5 minutes to go in the match and a strong wind behind them.
 Alnwick managed to turn the ball over in the Morpeth 22 area allowing James Warcup to score a dramatic unconverted try and give Alnwick an 11-7 lead.
 Strong defence during the last plays of the game allowed Alnwick to hold on for the victory and lift the Northumberland Senior Cup for the first time since 1983/84.

 Before professionalism came in to rugby union, the winner and runner-up from each County Cup competition in England competed in the National Cup Competition, now known as the Anglo-Welsh Cup.

 Alnwick qualified for the 1st round of the National Cup Competition in each of the following seasons.

+Women's Rugby

+In July 2022, the Senior Women's team was reinstated by current co-captains Rosanna Curtis and Becky Dyson.
+For the first season the team faced local teams in a variety of disciplines (7s, 10's 12's and 15's) including Berwick Black Diamonds, Tynedale, and Gala.

+The 2023/24 season saw the side enter in to the Allianz Inner Warrior Development League, North (North).
+The season saw opponents including Whitley Bay Rockcliffe Roses, Peterlee & Horden, Acklam and Jarrow.
+The team won the league, and entered in to the RFU National Challenge 3 league for the 2024/25 season.